etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-3.rst

 However important efficiency may be, it is nevertheless a good strategy for developing a new piece of code, to start out with a simple, even naive implementation in Python, neglecting all efficiency considerations, but focussing on correctness.
 Python has a reputation of being an extremely productive programming language.
 Once you have proven the correctness of this first version it can serve as a reference solution to verify the correctness of later efficiency improvements.
 In addition, the analysis of this version can highlight the sources of inefficiency and help you focus your attention to the parts that really need it.

 Timing your code
 ^^^^^^^^^^^^^^^^
 The simplest way to probe the efficiency of your code is to time it: write a simple script and record how long it takes to execute.
 Let us first look at the structure of a Python script.

-   **Python tip: structuring a script**
+   **Python tip: The structure of a script**

    Here's a neat way of structuring a Python script: